Mon - Fri: 7:00 AM to 7:00 PM

 Moving smoothly from one gear to the next makes driving enjoyable and efficient.
 At the same time, a poorly operating transmission is a sure sign that bigger problems aren’t far away.
-Instead of waiting for warning lights or choppy gear shifts, ask your eAutocollision.com technician to perform a transmission flush on a regular basis.
+Instead of waiting for warning lights or choppy gear shifts, ask your waxmanoftristate.com technician to perform a transmission flush on a regular basis.
 The service provides you with a clean, efficiently operating transmission that serves your needs for as long as you own the vehicle.
-With satisfied customers in Manhattan, Brooklyn, Staten Island, the Bronx and Queens, eAutoCollision has provided the quickest, most reliable auto repair and preventative services at a fair price since 1999.
+With satisfied customers in Manhattan, Brooklyn, Staten Island, the Bronx and Queens, The Waxman of Tristate has provided the quickest, most reliable auto repair and preventative services at a fair price since 1999.
 Call today for a transmission flush.

 What’s a Transmission Flush?